canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 So far, the "reboot" and "shutdown" actions are supported and they both perform the same set of checks.

+* check minimum Juju version
-* check router HA
+* check active HA router
 * check LBaasV2 present
-* check minimum Juju version
 * check neutron-gateway redundant routers
 * check neutron-gateway redundant DHCP